 c.
-Joint Ownership with Other SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB, QI-1 and QI-2 Medicaid Clients.
+Joint Ownership with Other SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB and QI-1 Medicaid Clients.

-When the joint owners include more than one applicant or recipient of SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB, QI-1 or QI-2 who are not spouses, the equity value of the asset is divided by the number of SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB, QI-1 or QI-2 clients, regardless of the number of other joint owners.
+When the joint owners include more than one applicant or recipient of SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB or QI-1 who are not spouses, the equity value of the asset is divided by the number of SSI-Related, CDCS, PAC, QDWI, QMB, SLIMB or QI-1 clients, regardless of the number of other joint owners.
 The result is counted as an asset for each client.